-- 8.1 Taking into account the matters referred to in this report, the monitoring and reporting arrangements in place relating to Treasury Management activities are now as follows: - a) an annual (i.e. this) report to Executive and County Council as part of the Budget process that sets out the County Council's Treasury Management Strategy and Policy for the forthcoming financial year; - b) an annual report to Executive and County Council as part of the Budget process that sets the various Prudential Indicators, together with a mid year update of these indicators as part of the Q1 Performance Monitoring report submitted to the Executive (see (d) below);
+9.1 Taking into account the matters referred to in this report, the monitoring and reporting arrangements in place relating to Treasury Management activities are now as follows:

-- c) annual outturn reports to the Executive for both Treasury Management and Prudential Indicators setting out full details of activities and performance during the preceding financial year; - d) a quarterly report on Treasury Management matters to Executive as part of the Quarterly Performance and Budget Monitoring report; - e) periodic meetings between the Corporate Director Strategic Resources, the Corporate Affairs portfolio holder and the Chairman of the Audit Committee to discuss issues arising from the day to day management of Treasury Management activities; and - f) reports on proposed changes to the County Council's Treasury Management activities are submitted as required to the Audit Committee for consideration and comment.
+- a) an annual (i.e. this) report to Executive and County Council as part of the Budget process that sets out the County Council's Treasury Management Strategy and Capital Strategy for the forthcoming financial year; - b) an annual report to Executive and County Council as part of the Budget process that sets the various Prudential Indicators, together with a mid year update of these indicators as part of the Q1 Performance Monitoring report submitted to the Executive (see (d) below); - c) annual outturn reports to the Executive for both Treasury Management and Prudential Indicators setting out full details of activities and performance during the preceding financial year; - d) a quarterly report on Treasury Management matters to Executive as part of the Quarterly Performance and Budget Monitoring report; - e) periodic meetings between the Corporate Director Strategic Resources, the Corporate Affairs portfolio holder and the Chairman of the Audit Committee to discuss issues arising from the day to day management of Treasury Management activities; and - f) reports on proposed changes to the County Council's Treasury Management activities are submitted as required to the Audit Committee for consideration and comment.

-9.0 RECOMMENDATIONS
+10.0 RECOMMENDATIONS

-- 9.1 That Members recommend to the County Council - a) the Treasury Management Policy Statement as attached as Appendix A; - b) the Annual Treasury Management and Investment Strategy for 2017/18 as detailed in Appendix B and in particular; - (i) an authorised limit for external debt of £393.1m in 2017/18; - (ii) an operational boundary for external debt of £373.1m in 2017/18; - (iii) the Prudential and Treasury Indicators - (iv) a limit of £20m of the total cash sums available for investment (both in house and externally managed) to be invested in Non Specified Investments over 364 days; - (v) a 10% cap on capital financing costs as a proportion of the annual Net Revenue Budget; - (vi) a Minimum Revenue Provision (MRP) policy for debt repayment to be charged to Revenue in 2017/18 - (vii) the Corporate Director Strategic Resources to report to the County Council if and when necessary during the year on any changes to this Strategy arising from the use of operational leasing, PFI or other innovative methods of funding not previously approved by the County Council; - c) that the Audit Committee be invited to review Appendices A and B and submit any proposals to the Executive for consideration at the earliest opportunity.
+- 10.1 That Members recommend to the County Council - a) the Treasury Management Policy Statement as attached as Appendix A; - b) the Annual Treasury Management and Investment Strategy for 2018/19 as detailed in Appendix B and in particular; - (i) an authorised limit for external debt of £348.9m in 2018/19; - (ii) an operational boundary for external debt of £328.9m in 2018/19; - (iii) the Prudential and Treasury Indicators - (iv) a limit of £40m of the total cash sums available for investment (both in house and externally managed) to be invested in Non Specified Investments over 365 days; - (v) a 10% cap on capital financing costs as a proportion of the annual Net Revenue Budget; - (vi) a Minimum Revenue Provision (MRP) policy for debt repayment to be charged to Revenue in 2018/19 - (vii) the Corporate Director Strategic Resources to report to the County Council if and when necessary during the year on any changes to this Strategy arising from the use of operational leasing, PFI or other innovative methods of funding not previously approved by the County Council;

+- c) the Capital Strategy as attached as Appendix C - d) that the Audit Committee be invited to review Appendices A, B and C and submit any proposals to the Executive for consideration at the earliest opportunity.